-Cultivation should never be carried out during wet weather or when the soil is excessively wet, or in any condition likely to cause damage to the soil structure.

-During this operation, all surplus vegetable matter and all surface stones having one dimension exceeding 50mm are to be collected and disposed of to tip off site.
-During the seedbed cultivation fertiliser approved by the Engineer shall be worked into the topsoil at a rate of 35 g/m2.
+The whole of the area to be grassed should be cultivated to relieve compaction and to produce a fine surface tilth.
+Cultivation should never be carried out during wet weather or when the soil is excessively wet or in any condition likely to cause damage to the soil structure.
+During this operation, all surplus vegetable matter, surface stones and any other extraneous material exceeding 50mm diameter is to be collected and disposed of to a tip off site.
+During the seedbed cultivation a pre seeding fertiliser approved by the Supervising Officer shall be worked into the topsoil at a rate of 35 g/m2.or as recommended by the manufacturer.